soft-matter-theory-at-icmab-csic/Graphene_DFT_water_ions_AS/README.md

 # Graphene and water ions (DFT)
 ## Description
-Data corresponding to our DFT optimization of structures of water ions near graphene in implicit water as published in our recent work.
+Data (atom coordinates) corresponding to our DFT optimization of structures of water ions near graphene in implicit water as published in our recent work.

 *This dataset has been generated in the access provided by ICMAB-CSIC [Soft Matter Theory Research Unit - ICMAB-CSIC](https://icmab.es/ts/softmattertheory) in Barcelona within the framework of the NFFA-Europe Pilot Transnational Access Activity, proposal ID309 (European Union's Horizon Europe research and innovation program under grant agreement No 101007417).*